Expressive Arts Institute

 Interested applicants should contact the program coordinator, Christopher Carbone, at (401) 341-3122 or [email protected] as early as possible

-In addition, the enrollment in this Expressive Arts Institute foundation program,
+In addition, the enrollment in this Expressive Arts foundation courses,

 to then to continue on with